VinDuv/headermilter/README.md

   multiple addresses, any address can match.
 It is also possible to match a receiver address (any address in To, Cc) or a sender address (any address in From or Reply-To).
+- Missing or empty headers
-- Combine matches with boolean operators (AND, OR, NOT)
+- Combine checks with boolean operators (AND, OR, NOT)

 My personal use case is with email addresses that I use exclusively to subscribe with mailing list: Any mail that I receive on these addresses which is not also